I work as an independent researcher, consultant and teacher, focusing on strategic questions related to thought leadership strategies.

 My professional background

-I have a PhD in Corporate Communication and 10 years of experience in research, teaching and consulting at the Corporate Communication Centre at the Rotterdam School of Management.
+I have a PhD in Corporate Communication and 15 years of experience in research, teaching and consulting.
 I have become skilled in taking an evidence-based approach to business problems (both qualitatively and quantitatively) and in making academic models practically useful for business.
 I navigate between academic thinking and intuitive creativity and pragmatism.

 For personal background purposes

 I am a social animal, like to understand what motivates people and am averse to people who put up walls around themselves.
 I love ‘free-thinkers’, entrepreneurs, and I am drawn to people who show variety in their personal interests.
 I tend to laugh loudly at dry jokes but am less talented at making them myself.
-Aside from my work, I enjoy being a mother to our daughter and son, living in a lively part of The Hague and enjoying Scheveningen Beach.
-I also like to be inspired by art, and to connect that with thought leadership.
-Check out my Pinterest
+Aside from my work, I enjoy being a mother of two daughters and a son.
+I also like to be inspired by design and art, and to connect that with thought leadership.